wikimatze/wikimatze.de/_posts/2012-05-14-searching-haml-files-with-ack.md

 ---
 title: Searching Haml files with ack
-update: 2014-03-30
+update: 2014-11-20
-categories: ['vim']
+categories: vim
 ---

 *This article describes how you can configure your ack settings to search for additionals files.
 UPATE: [Andy Lester](http://petdance.com/), the author of ack, give me feedback about this article.*

 Recently I was working on a Rails project and was using Vim with the `:Ack <pattern>` command to search after a certain typed string "Übreschrift" and would like to replace it with the correct version "Überschrift".
 I typed into the console `:Ack Übreschrift` and I couldn't find a single match.
 What went wrong?

 ## Questions to answer